 Carleton’s ensembles include Orchestra, Choir, Symphony Band, Jazz Ensemble, African Drumming, Chinese Music, African Karimba and Mbira, and Chamber Music (Western, Folk, Jazz, and Non-Western); we offer private lessons in all traditional instruments and voice, and many Folk and Non-Western instruments.
-The personal and rigorous attention each student receives as a Music Major is from faculty members who represent diversity in their field on the international stage, including academic presentations at the Rock and Roll Hall of Fame, performances around the world, and research with collaborators in China, the UK, and Finland.
+The personal and rigorous attention each student receives is from faculty members who represent diversity in their field on the international stage, including academic presentations at the Rock and Roll Hall of Fame, performances around the world, and research with collaborators around the US, and in China, the UK, and Finland.

-In addition to the Music Major, we offer a concentration in American Music.
-We regularly present internationally acclaimed guest artists in concert and in classes with students, and we provide many opportunities for cross-disciplinary collaboration.
+The Music Department regularly presents internationally acclaimed guest artists in concert and in classes with students, and we provide many opportunities for cross-disciplinary collaboration.
 Majors have presented work at, and regularly attend, national conferences; recent graduates have continued their studies at Harvard, The Royal College of Music (London), Indiana University, and the Boston Conservatory.
 Others have continued on to Law school, Medical school, or other professions, where a Music major or double major was integral to their personal and professional success, and music continues to play a formative role in their lives.

 The Music Department will be moving into new facilities in the Weitz Center for Creativity in the Fall of 2017.
-The new facilities will boast a 400-seat flexible performance hall, an 80-seat recital/rehearsal hall, a chamber rehearsal room, a jazz room, an Electronic/Rock Lab, and all-new practice rooms and rehearsal spaces with built-in A/V recording capabilities.
+The new facilities will boast a 400-seat flexible performance hall, an 80-seat recital/rehearsal hall, a chamber rehearsal room, a jazz room, an ElectroAcoustic Lab, and all-new practice rooms and teaching spaces with built-in A/V recording capabilities.